tarantool/doc/doc/2.0/tutorials/sql_tutorial.rst

 * any Unicode characters, with UTF-8 encoding and only UCS_BASIC collating.

-Here we will insert some such values in a new table, and see what happens when we ask for it to come out, with arithetic on a number column and ordering by a string column.
+Here we will insert some such values in a new table, and see what happens when we select them, with arithmetic on a number column and ordering by a string column.

 .. code-block:: sql